Xinyu Wang vs. Himeno Sakatsume: Prediction and Match Betting Odds | WTA Osaka, Japan Women Singles 2023

 Xinyu Wang vs. Himeno Sakatsume Trends and Insights

-- Wang has played 47 matches over the past year across all court types, and 22.2 games per match.
+- Wang has played 47 matches over the past year across all court surfaces, and 22.2 games per match.

-- Through 36 matches over the past year on hard courts, Wang has played 23.1 games per match and won 51.7% of them.
+- Wang has played 23.1 games per match in her 36 matches on hard courts over the past 12 months.

-- Sakatsume is averaging 20.8 games per match and 9.2 games per set in eight matches on hard courts in the past year.
+- Sakatsume is averaging 20.8 games per match and 9.2 games per set through eight matches on hard courts in the past 12 months.

-- This is the first time that Wang and Sakatsume have played in the last five years.
+- This is the first time that Wang and Sakatsume have matched up in the last five years.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.